 Note: All courses must be completed with a grade of "C" or higher.
 This plan does not include all required General Education (GE) courses needed for graduation.
+Highlighted and in red ink: Rev. 5.17.2023, effective Fall 2023

 Communication